bronwyncarr/js_mini_projects/README.md

 ### 4. Random Student Generator
 Practise Javascript promises.
 Names of students are listed in a text file.
 The app can generate a random name, shuffle the list and divide the list into equal size groups.

+### 5. Prompt guess the number
+Practise Javascript async/await.
+Game using prompt window to guess a number.
+Points awarded based on how close the the number the guess is.
+Multiple goes increases the total score.

 ## 🚧 Under Construction
 The collection will grow as I look for more ways to practise and improve specific skills.